Sheffield Wednesday new boy faces long spell out as injury crisis deepens at S6

-Tyreece John-Jules: Arsenal youngster on loan at Sheffield Wednesday faces long spell out as Hillsborough injury crisis deepens
+Tyreece John-Jules: Sheffield Wednesday's Arsenal loanee faces long spell out as Hillsborough injury crisis deepens

 One of Sheffield Wednesday’s new signings is suffering from an injury that will likely see him sidelined for an extended period, The Star understands.